A Supervised Tensor Dimension Reduction-Based Prognostics Model for Applications with Incomplete Imaging Data: Numerical Studies

-We also use 10-fold CV to determine the value of the weight parameter $\alpha$ and the appropriate dimension of the tensor subspace of our proposed method.
-Same as ``MPCA\_CV", we try various combinations of $(P_1,P_2,P_3)$ by letting $P_1,P_2,P_3$ vary from 1 to 4.
 We use the heuristic method discussed in Section \ref{sec:sub:bua} to initialize the block updating algorithm.
 In this study, we use lognormal regression to build the prognostic model.
 The proposed method is denoted as ``Proposed\_CV".
 The prediction errors of our proposed method and two benchmarks are calculated by using the equation below and reported in Figures \ref{fig: complete}, \ref{fig: 10 missing}, \ref{fig: 50 missing}, and \ref{fig: 90 missing}.